Practical examinations are given in each department and periodic written examinations are given over the laboratory training and the lecture series.

 Contact information for NAACLS is:

-Students in the program are classified by the State of Texas as Professional Trainees and are eligible, after 90 days of employment, for the state of Texas group health insurance.
+Students in the program are classified by the State of Texas as Professional Trainees and are eligible, after three months, for the state of Texas group health insurance.
 Students are allowed to take major state holidays and have limited vacation and sick leave available.

 Rules And Regulations